Iranian Armenians: Twentieth century up to 1979

 The Armenians played a significant role in the development of 20th-century Iran, regarding both its economical as well as its cultural configuration.
 They were pioneers in photography, theater, and the film industry, and also played a very pivotal role in Iranian political affairs.

 The Revolution of 1905 in Russia had a major effect on northern Iran and, in 1906, Iranian liberals and revolutionaries demanded a constitution in Iran.
 In 1909 the revolutionaries forced the crown to give up some of its powers.
 Yeprem Khan, an ethnic Armenian, was an important figure of the Persian Constitutional Revolution.

 Armenian Apostolic theologian Malachia Ormanian, in his 1911 book on the Armenian Church, estimated that some 83,400 Armenians lived in Persia, of whom 81,000 were followers of the Apostolic Church, while 2,400 were Armenian Catholics.
 The Armenian population was distributed in the following regions: 40,400 in Azerbaijan, 31,000 in and around Isfahan, 7,000 in Kurdistan and Lorestan, and 5,000 in Tehran.

 During the Armenian genocide, about 50,000 Armenians fled the Ottoman Empire and took refuge in Persia.
 As a result of the Persian Campaign in northern Iran during World War I, the Ottomans massacred 80,000 Armenians and 30,000 fled to the Russian Empire.
 The community experienced a political rejuvenation with the arrival of the exiled Dashnak (ARF) leadership from Russian Armenia in mid-1921; approximately 10,000 Armenian ARF party leaders, intellectuals, fighters, and their families crossed the Aras River and took refuge in Qajar Iran.
 This large influx of Armenians who were affiliated with the ARF also meant that the ARF would ensure its dominance over the other traditional Armenian parties of Persia, and by extension over the entire Iranian Armenian community, which was centered around the Armenian church.
 Further immigrants and refugees from the Soviet Union numbering nearly 30,000 continued to increase the Armenian community until 1933.
 Thus by 1930 there were approximately 200,000 Armenians in Iran.

 The modernization efforts of Reza Shah (1924–1941) and Mohammad Reza Shah (1941–1979) gave the Armenians ample opportunities for advancement, and Armenians gained important positions in the arts and sciences, economy and services sectors, mainly in Tehran, Tabriz, and Isfahan that became major centers for Armenians.
 From 1946–1949 about 20,000 Armenians left Iran for the Soviet Union and from 1962–1982 another 25,000 Armenians followed them to Soviet Armenia.
 By 1979, in the dawn of the Islamic Revolution, an estimated 200,000 – 300,000 Armenians were living in Iran.
+By 1978, Tehran alone had an Armenian population of 110,000, in part due to migration of Armenian villagers from rural areas of Iran.

 Armenian churches, schools, cultural centers, sports clubs and associations flourished and Armenians had their own senator and member of parliament, 300 churches and 500 schools and libraries served the needs of the community.

 Armenian presses published numerous books, journals, periodicals, and newspapers, the prominent one being the daily "Alik".